Shaco Build Guide by Eagzey

 Pressure early and dodge his E.

 His Q kills our boxes, and he's a strong dueler at every stage of the game while being tanky.
+His R gets him out of sticky situations other junglers would find themselves in against us.
 Try to avoid.

 Strong dueler.
 Another one of those junglers that build Tabi, Red Smite and win trades.